opnsense/docs/source/development/examples/helloworld.rst

 why there should always be multiple controllers per module.

 Our first controller handles the template rendering to the user and connects the user view we just created.
-We start by creating a php file in controllers/OPNsense/HelloWorld/ with the following name IndexController.php and contents:
+We start by creating a PHP file in controllers/OPNsense/HelloWorld/ with the following name IndexController.php and contents: